RedExpertAlliance/katacoda-scenarios/oci-course/infrastructure-events-notifications-streaming-oci/step1.md

 more about those policies take a look [here](https://docs.cloud.oracle.com/en-us/iaas/Content/Events/Concepts/eventsgetstarted.htm "Policies Concepts").

 To validate if your tenant has the policy with the previous statements execute the following:
-`oci iam policy get --policy-id policy_ocid`{{execute}}
+`oci iam policy get --policy-id $POLICY_OCID`{{execute}}

-Ask for your instructor to give you the policy_ocid, or if you are using your own tenant go to the policy page and get the ocid.
+(If you are using your own tenant go to the policy page and get the OCID.)

-With the policy and statement in place, we are ready to create our first Rule that will be triggered after a Object Store Bucket is created.
+With the policy and statements in place, we are ready to create our first Rule that will be triggered after a Object Store Bucket is created.

+## Rule and Bucket creation using Oracle CLI

-To do that, login with your credentials to the OIC Dashboard.
-What we are going to do is:
+This is the list of things that we are going to create:

 - Create a Topic
 - Create a Suscription
 - Create a Rule
 - Create a Bucket that will trigger that Rule

-Once you are in the OIC Dashboard, go here: Solutions and Platform group, then to Application Integration and click on Notifications.
-Create a Topic and give a name & description:
-- Name: topic{LabID}
-- Description: This is the topic for email notifications

-After that, simply use the create button.
+For the Topic, execute this:

+`oci ons topic create -c $COMPARTMENT_OCID --name TopicCLITest$LabID`{{execute}}

-Now we need to create a suscription to the previous Topic, and there we will configure our own email address to receive the notifications after the Bucket is created.
+Now we need to create a subscription to the previous Topic, and there we will configure our own email address to receive the notifications after the Bucket is created.

-Click on the Topic that we have created, and then click on Subscription.
-Give a name and select Email as the protocol, then type your prefered email address where you want to receive the notifications.
-After that happened, you will receive an email where you need to confirm the subscription.
+Execute this:

+`oci ons subscription -c $COMPARTMENT_OCID --protocol EMAIL --subscription-endpoint $YOUR_EMAIL --topic-id $TOPIC_ID`{{execute}}

+After this you should receive an email to confirm the subscription.
+Once you receive it click on the link to confirm it.

 You are all set, now in the next step we will create the Rule that will be triggered after the Bucket creation, and that will use the Topic and Subscription previously created.